New Prestige Classes

 Plague (Su): A blighter of fifth level may release a cloud of noxious miasma from his person, infecting those around him with three random diseases each.

 Bladesinger - A master of warfare, each bladesinger has trained for decades to gain the skill of the Bladesong; a subtle, unpredictable fighting style meant to focus upon defense while allowing the opponent to expose themselves to attacks.

 You have trained in the ancient Elven arts of warfare and magic, eventually learning to blend these arts into a deadly melee form.
 Learning the Bladesong is an extremely demanding pursuit, requiring very discrete tactics and precise movements in battle.
 This path will lead you to greater honors within Elven society, where master Bladesingers display their achievement by creating their own personalized elven chain mail armor and weaponry.

-Requirements: Elven, Any Arcane Class, +5 Base Attack Bonus, Combat Casting, Dodge, Weapon Focus: Longsword or Rapier, Expertise, Tumble 5 Ranks
+Requirements: Elven, Any Arcane Class, +5 Base Attack Bonus, Combat Casting, Dodge, Weapon Focus: Longsword or Rapier, Expertise, Perform 3 Ranks, Tumble 3 Ranks